|

 Click here for for more information on the core curriculum required by the Licensed Midwifery Practice Act (LMPA).
 If you would like additional information on routes of entry into midwifery, including suggestions on how to get started, please go to: Pathways Into Midwifery

 Please take a few moments to answer the following questions.
-When you are done, please copy the whole text and click here: info@socalbirth.org, paste your text into body of message and send.
+When you are done, please copy the whole text and click here: , paste your text into body of message and send.
 In subject line write: "Survey".
 You can also print this out, write in your answers and send or fax to the address at the bottom of the page.

-About Our Proposed Program: The Wholistic Midwifery School of Southern California proposes to be a 4 to 5 year program combining academic and clinical training taught by midwives and other allied health professionals.
-The course of study will be based those required by the Licensed Midwifery Practice Act (LMPA) and the core competencies for midwifery practice as established by Midwives Alliance of North America.
-In addition, students will be exposed to complimentary modalities including Oriental Medicine, Chiropractic, Yoga, Homeopathy and Herbology, etc. as they pertain to well-woman, maternity and postpartum care.
-We will also offer Childbirth Assistant, Childbirth Educator, Postpartum Doula and Lactation Educator Certifications.
-There will pre-requisites for admission to the program including college level anatomy and physiology and biology.
-You will not need to have a college degree (although a high school diploma or G.E.D. will be required), nor will you need to be a nurse to be admitted to the program, although prior work in the field of maternity care (as a doula, childbirth educator, etc.) is recommended.
 The course of instruction will be three years of academic instruction plus clinical instruction and experience (in local midwifery or gynecology practices) in each year, culminating in an Internship in the fourth (and possibly fifth) year(s) as a primary midwife under supervision of a Licensed Midwife, Certified Nurse-Midwife, or Medical Doctor with current knowledge in the field of obstetrics.
 The Internship may or may not be in Southern California.
 Internships may exist in other states and countries.
 The Internship will take place in home, birth center, clinical and foreign-country hospital settings.
 After completing this process, you will be eligible for California state licensure.

 1. If such a program existed in Southern California, would you enroll?